pretix/pretix/doc/api/fundamentals.rst

 respective page.

 The field ``results`` contains a list of objects representing the first results.
 For most objects, every page contains 50 results.
+You can specify a lower pagination size using the ``page_size`` query parameter, but no more than 50.

 Conditional fetching
 --------------------